Updated June 1, 2018 . AmFam Team

-Whether a particular item of yours has sentimental or financial value, it’s worth considering insuring.
+Your personal property coverage protects the belongings in your home from damage caused by a storm, and having a home inventory of your belongings will make filing a claim a lot easier.
 Take photos of your things and save them to a computer, flash drive or somewhere you can easily access them, electronically or physically.
 Include items that might be in other buildings on your property, like a shed or a garage.
-You can also take inventory of your belongings using this helpful checklist.
+You can also take inventory of your belongings using this helpful checklist (Opens in a new tab).

 Your home is most likely the most expensive thing you own, so make sure you have insured it for what it would cost to rebuild.
 If your home would need to be completely rebuilt, you’d probably want it to be the same size and have the same features.
 If it’s not properly insured, you could be risking taking on the financial and emotional toll of having to rebuild a lesser home.